xdeama/personal-site-hugo/hugo/content/en/_index.md

 ## DenktMit

-[DenktMit]({{< ref "/denktmit" >}}) is a versatile network of seasoned IT professionals.
-Partners - more than just advisors.
+[DenktMit]({{< ref "/denktmit" >}}) is a versatile expert network of experienced IT specialists.
+Companions - more than just consultants.

-Our [members](https://denktmit.de/team/) share knowledge, experiences, and assist in project placements.
-We jointly invest in entrepreneurial infrastructures – from employing software developers for project support to shared cloud infrastructure and tax consulting.
+We share knowledge, experiences, and help each other with project placement.
+[Together](https://denktmit.de/team/), we invest in entrepreneurial infrastructures – from employed software developers for support in large projects to shared DevOps cloud infrastructure and tax consulting.

 {{< embed-svg-link-hidden-on-desktop path="static/svg/denktmit-logo.svg" url="https://denktmit.de">}}

-At DenktMit, we collectively build what would be too risky, costly, or unaffordable alone, while each of us maintains our entrepreneurial independence.
 {{< column-end >}}

 {{< row-end >}}

+At DenktMit, we collectively build what would be too complex, risky, or costly alone, while each of us maintains our entrepreneurial independence.